diantyapitaloka/Churn-Rate-Customer/README.md

 ## 🍦🍧🍪 We categorized the predicted churn probabilities into three distinct risk levels  🍪🍧🍦

 The majority of customers (54.6%) are at low risk of churn, indicating good loyalty.
 However, 28.6% are at medium risk and 16.9% at high risk, requiring special attention.
+Retention strategies should focus on high-risk customers and preventing medium-risk customers from churning to minimize overall churn.

 ## 🍦🍧🍪 C 🍪🍧🍦